dankamongmen/notcurses/README.md

 ### FAQs

+* *Q:* I installed `libqrcodegen-dev`, but CMake still can't find it.
+* *A:* The negative lookup gets cached.
+Kill your build directory and run CMake again.
+Patches to improve this are welcome.

 * *Q:* Why didn't you just use Sixel?
 * *A:* Many terminal emulators don't support Sixel.
 Sixel doesn't work well with mouse selection.
 With that said, I do intend to support Sixel soon,